Jaithra79/Jaithra79/README.md

 # Hi 👋!
 My name is JAITHRA!!!...
-An ambitious WEB DEVELOPER, from Coimbatore.
+An ambitious Full-Stack Developer, from Coimbatore.

 ###